-I thought it would be useful to set out a timeline so you know what you can expect when you stop drinking, and most importantly when you start feeling human again.
+I thought it would be useful to set out a time line so you know what you can expect when you stop drinking, and most importantly when you start feeling human again.

-There are four main physiological processes you need to go through before you wake up with that feeling of emerging from a cocoon into a brighter, better world (in fact this is simply how you feel when you stop poisoning yourself and allow your brain to get back on an even keel).
+There are four main physiological processes you need to go through before you wake up with that feeling of emerging from a cocoon into a brighter, better world (in fact this is simply how you feel when you stop poisoning yourself and allow your brain to get back on a even keel).
 Let’s look at these three processes in order.

 1. The Alcohol.